eulersson/cmake-fetchcontent-conflicting-targets/README.md

 # CMake FetchContent Conflicting Targets

+**A possible workaround is found on branch `workaround` https://github.com/eulersson/cmake-fetchcontent-conflicting-targets/tree/workaround**.

 Hello, I have problems building a project with two external dependencies that define the same target.

 My goal is to be able to compile the project’s tests along with the project’s dependencies